-PART 1 (To be completed by all parents or carers)
+PART 1 (To be con mpleted by all parents or carers)

-Surname of child: Date of bir th:
+Surname of child:

-Christian/forename(s) of child:
+Name of child:

+Date of birth:

+Boy Girl

-Religion/Denomination: (eg Roman Catholic) Boy D Girl D
+- ion: (e.g. Roman Catholic)

-Date and place of Baptism (if applicable):
+aptism (if applicable):

-Parent/Carer name (1) (2
+Parent/Carer name 1

-Parents"/carers' religion/denomination:
+2

+Parents''/carers' reli gion/denomination:

+1 2

 Home address:

-Postcoo le
+Postcode

-Contact numbers: (1) (2) Mother/Father/Carer)
+Contact numbers: (1)

+(2) Mother/Father/Carer)

-Will there be a brother/sister in this school by the time your child will start?
-Yes No
+Will there be a brother/sister in this s Yes No school by the time your child will start?

-If your answer was yes, please state name and age of your of child.
+If your answer was yes, please state name and age of your child.

-I confirm that the information we have given on this form is a ccurate and truthful:
+I confirm that the information we hav re given on this form is accurate and truthful:

+Signed:

-Signed: Parent/carer Date:
+Parent/carer Date: